Have you ever heard a Christian say something like this?:

 "Whoever commits sin transgresses the law (or is lawless), for sin is the transgression of the law (or lawlessness).
 You know that Jesus Christ was manifested to take away our sins, and in Him is no sin.
 Whoever dwells in Him does not sin.
 Whoever sins has never seen Him nor has ever known Him."
 (1 John 3:4-6)

 John carefully defines sin as lawlessness.
 Whoever, therefore, is lawless has never known Christ.
 The purpose Jesus came into the world was to take away our lawlessness by His death on the cross, and therefore whoever believes in Christ is no longer lawless before God.
 If you were still lawless before God you wouldn't be a Christian.
 In Christ there is no sin, and we are in Him - therefore, we are in that blessed place of sinlessness, which David was singing about!
 It is not by being lawful by our works that we are lawful before God.
 That is impossible.
 It is by being righteous through faith that we are delivered from lawlessness and have the assurance that we are His children.
-Every Christian can say that He is sinless in the judgment of God, according to John.
+Every Christian can say that He is sinless in the judgment of God, both now and forevermore, according to John.

 Let's drop the natural presuppositions and think about the passage in light of the Gospel.
 When we take the time to do this we will notice things we never considered before.
 First of all, the context of the passage is all about persecution for righteousness sake.
 Christians are suffering for their faith and therefore need to be encouraged to persevere through tribulation (Heb.
 12:4, 12).
 Jesus Himself is set forth as an example of suffering for the Christians: "Consider Him who endured from sinners such hostility against Himself, so that you may not grow weary or fainthearted."
 (Heb.
 12:3) In light of the context, then, the Fatherly discipline Christians will endure, because they are the righteous children of God, is persecution.
-To be more specific, God permits the non-believers to slaughter the righteous "all the day long" (Rom.
+To be more specific, God permits non-believers to slaughter the righteous "all the day long" (Rom.
 8:36), not because the righteous are being disciplined for their sins, but because God uses suffering to teach His children what their hope is, to the teach them about righteousness and the world's hostility to it, to teach them about His love, in order to show them that they can be more than conquerors through His love (Rom.
 8:37), and to teach them that He works all things together for their good (Rom.
 8:28).
-For God's children, suffering is entirely a matter of trusting in the love of God, in the righteousness they have through faith, and that they aren't suffering because of their sins, but rather because they are His righteous children.
+For God's children, the discipline of suffering is entirely a matter of trusting in the love of God, in the righteousness they have through faith, and that they aren't suffering because of their sins, but rather because they are His righteous children.
 This is the lesson God wants His children to learn.
-This is what the "training" (a better translation of paideia than"discipline") is all about.
+This is what the disciple (or "training", which is a better translation of paideia than"discipline") is all about.
 Quite the opposite of what is usually thought!

 So how will you understand your relationship with God and your membership in God's family?
 When you put your faith in Christ did you merely become a member of His family, or did you become righteous through faith?
 Is the righteousness you possess through faith a legal fiction, which will keep you out of hell but has no current practical bearing?
 Or does God actually see you as blameless in Christ right now?
 Does God count your sins and frown on you throughout the day, or is He not counting, and smiling on you all day long?
 Do you think your relationship with God is like Dennis the Menace's relationship with his parents, or like Jesus Christ's relationship with the Father?
 Which way does God want you to think?